iBug/OSH-2019-Labs/lab2/README.md

 All source codes are in `src/` directory.
 A `Makefile` is provided so the whole program can be easily compiled with `make`.

-There are two optional features enabled by default: Colored prompt (similar to `$PS1` and GNU readline utilization.
+There are two optional features enabled by default: Colored prompt (similar to `$PS1`) and GNU readline utilization.
 To disable them, edit `src/Makefile`.

+You can verify the functionality of ish by invoking `make test` and comparing the output against `bash test.sh`.
+They should be the same.

 ## The following features are implemented